 With five letters, we have: mares, dally, massy (?), packs, balls, tales, mates, bands.

-If I use a more lenient word list (the UNIX word list at /usr/share/dict/words), then I find one variant with 9 letters: massiness.
+If I use a more lenient word list (the UNIX word list at /usr/share/dict/words), then I find one set of variants with 9 letters: massiness.
 None of the words, massiness, messiness, missiness, mossiness or missiness appear in my word list, but my spell check accepts messiness and mossiness which seems reasonable.

 The Unix word list has no variants with 8 letters, and for 7 letters it has only unstack and chacker.
 So the word list includes the words unsteck and chacker, but not blonder, patting or balling (because they are verb forms, I guess).
 And that's why I'm not using that word list.